 - 130 g (4,5 oz) white chocolate, roughly chopped

-Combine flour, baking soda and cornstarch in a medium bowl and set aside.
+- Combine flour, baking soda, cornstarch and salt(if using) in a medium bowl and set aside.

-Bake for 7 to 8 minutes until they are lightly brown at the edges and soft in the center.
+- Bake for almost 8-11 minutes until they are lightly brown at the edges and slightly set in the center.
 The cookies will be hard to handle.
 Remove the baking sheet from the oven.
 The cookies will be puffy.
-Gently press down on the cookies with your fingers or with back of a spoon.
+Gently press down on the cookies with your fingers or with the back of a spoon.
 If you want to add more chocolate on top, you should do this while the cookies are still hot.
 Let them cool on the baking sheet for 20 minutes, they will completely set as they cool.